On this page

 With automatic GitHub deployment enabled, avoid making changes to your app with Realm CLI because:

-- If you push changes with the CLI while GitHub deployment is enabled, Realm deploys the changes but does not commit them back to your linked repository.
+If you push changes with the CLI while GitHub deployment is enabled, App Services deploys the changes but does not commit them back to your linked repository.

-- To get the changes you pushed, a contributor must manually pull the latest configuration files directly from your Realm app.
+To get the changes you pushed, a contributor must manually pull the latest configuration files directly from your App.
 The GitHub repository is no longer the source of truth.

-- You can deploy your Realm app by modifying a repo hosted on GitHub.
+You can deploy your App by modifying a repo hosted on GitHub.

-- While Automatic GitHub Deployment is enabled, MongoDB Realm immediately deploys the latest commit.
+While Automatic GitHub Deployment is enabled, App Services immediately deploys the latest commit.
 To deploy, commit your changes locally, then push them to your repo on GitHub.

-- When you make changes via the Realm UI after enabling Automatic GitHub Deployment, those changes are automatically committed back to your linked repository.
+When you make changes via the App Services UI after enabling Automatic GitHub Deployment, those changes are automatically committed back to your linked repository.